cdxcore.subdir#

 return x*y

 We can also use a function to generate a label.
-In that case all parameters to the function including its name are passed to the function.
-In below example we eat any parameters we are not interested in with ** _:
+In that case all parameters to the function including its func_name are passed to the function.:

 def h(x,y,debug=False):